 7. Dry wet or damp clothing and gear, especially your quilt or sleeping bag and tent, whenever the sun comes out.
 Force yourself to take a break and spread your gear out in the sun to get it back into tip-top shape.

 8. Let your feet dry out every night when you sleep.
-Put on a pair of dry socks if you have them; otherwise, sleep with them uncovered.
+If you have dry socks, put them on; otherwise, sleep with them uncovered.

 9. Lubricate and massage your feet at night with Vaseline or a heavy-duty moisturizing lotion like Eucerin.
 This will help your skin recover at night and provide some much-needed moisture resistance the next day if you have to hike through the rain again.
 Vaseline is an excellent anti-chafing salve and fire starter as well.